reinert/requestor/README.md

 interface MySerializationModule extends SerializationModule { }
 ```

 And that's it.
-Now you'll have auto generated Serializers for Author and Book classes registered in your requestor session.
+Now you'll have auto generated Serializers for Author and Book classes registered in your Session.

 In order to install requestor-gwtjackson extension add the following to your pom.xml: